< All Topics

 You can enter a start height and a step width, both in meters.
 The command line will prompt you to enter these values.
 Afterward, you can select the lines one by one, starting with the line that should be set to the start height.
 The height will be applied incrementally based on the step width.

-Adjust to DTM
+Adjust Line to Surface

 You can lift one or more polylines to match the height of the terrain.
 This function automatically adds a definition point to the resulting polyline whenever a line segment intersects a terrain triangle, ensuring that the resulting polyline fully aligns with the surface of the terrain.